Blog

 Principle 2: Implement Early

 The best time to implement interface management is during the Front-End Planning (FEP) Stage.
-This includes everything from initial interface analysis to the beginning of a Master Interface Plan, to the development of a preliminary interface register.
+This includes everything from initial interface analysis to the beginning of an Interface Management Plan, to the development of a preliminary interface register.

 Including interface analysis as an essential activity completed in FEP will provide a sound understanding of scope, dependencies, and interface networks.